-Crosstex

-Global Partners

-Rentech

-KMG Chemical

-Syntroleum

-Penford Corp

-Adams Resources & Energy Inc.
+Crosstex Global Partners Rentech KMG Chemical Syntroleum Penford Corp Adams Resources & Energy Inc. Synthesis Energy American Pacific Corporation Sulphco Inc. Sterling Chemicals Inc.

-Synthesis Energy

-American Pacific Corporation

-Sulphco Inc.

-Sterling Chemicals Inc.

 Below is a table comparing each element of compensation with the peer companies.
 The Company would like to be in the 50th percentile or lower of the peer company group for total compensation.
 As depicted in the table, the majority of the peer companies pay significantly higher salaries and bonuses, as well as greater stock and option awards than does the Company.
 The only element of compensation which is utilized by the Company, but not the peer companies, is Profit Sharing.
 The Profit Sharing program is available to all South Hampton employees, is based on South Hampton's quarterly performance, and allows South Hampton to compensate employees with additional pay only when profits are adequate.
-If compensation from the Profit Sharing program is added to the Company CEO and CFO Salary and Bonus, the total is approximately 35-40% less than the total of average Salary and Bonus for peer company CEOs and CFOs.
-The Compensation Committee retained a compensation consultant in 2010 and there is a distinct likelihood that the peer company group as determined by the Company will undergo significant revision in the future.
+If compensation from the Profit Sharing program is added to the Company CEO and CFO Salary and Bonus, the total is approximately 35-40% less than the total of average Salary and Bonus for peer company group as determined by the Company will undergo significant revision in the future.